 Peabody Museum of Archaeology and Ethnology, Boston

-The museum's paramount strength lies in its assortment of artifacts from Mesoamerica, sourced from excavations in the southwestern United States pueblos to relics from Incan civilizations.
-Particularly remarkable are the colossal Copan stelae, intricately carved with ancient Mayan inscriptions documenting vital information such as births, deaths, and bloodletting rituals.
+The museum's paramount strength lies in its collection from the Americas, especially Mesoamerica.
+The exhibits range from objects linked to the pueblos of the southwestern United States to relics from the Inca civilization.
+Particularly remarkable are the colossal casts of Copan stelae, intricately carved monuments covered with ancient Maya inscriptions documenting vital information such as births, deaths, and bloodletting rituals.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Boston.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.